Typeform/embed/README.md

 Support for other libraries coming later.
 [You can help us if you want 😉](#contribution)

-If you need documentation for previous version of embed lib (version 0) [see old README here](https://github.com/Typeform/embed/tree/master#readme).
+⚠️ **Important:** This library it is not compatible with the previous version of embed lib - [version 0](https://github.com/Typeform/embed/tree/master).
+If you need documentation for previous version [see old README here](https://github.com/Typeform/embed/tree/master#readme).

 ### Typeform Embed SDK for specific framework